 This circular walk is one not to be missed by lovers of Wordsworth's poetry and landscape enthusiasts.
 Starting in the village of Grasmere, it passes the Wordsworth family graves in St Oswald's churchyard.
-From here you pick up The Coffin Trail, a gorgeous low-level walk which goes right past two of Wordsworth's homes, Dove Cottage and Rydal Mount, which are both open to visitors, before reaching the shores of Rydal Water and Grasmere.
+From here you pick up The Coffin Trail, a gorgeous low-level walk which goes right past two of Wordsworth's homes, Dove Cottage and Rydal Mount, before reaching the shores of Rydal Water and Grasmere.
 Soak up the scenery that so inspired one of England's most famous writers as the route gently rises and falls, affording fabulous views of Rydal Water and Grasmere Lake down below.
 Pause and admire the view at White Moss common, and then descending back into Grasmere.

 6 miles (10 km)

 6. Day six

 Starting with a transfer to Keswick, this walk commences with a short boat journey across beauiful Derwent Water to the western shore of the lake.
 The path climbs through woodland before traversing open hillsides high above the lake and eventually leads us to Grange a small hamlet at the head of the lake, with a chance to stop for a welcome cup of tea and a bite before the second part of the day.
 From here the character of the walk changes as it enters the steep sided valley of Borrowdale.
 A steady ascent leads out onto open hillsides once more with glorious views of the valley below before descending to the tiny hamlet of Seatoller where our walk finishes and we transfer you to your next hotel in the vicinity of Ullswater.